DermotR/dsr-dev-process/docs/dsr-process-detailed.md

 ## 4. Continuous Iteration

-The DSRFlow process is inherently iterative.
+The dsr-dev-proc process is inherently iterative.
 After completing the Refinement Phase, the team should cycle through the following steps, deepening understanding and improving implementation with each iteration:

 ### 1. Evaluate Current Implementation Against Original Requirements